top of page

 TRANSCRIPT

-Before we get started, brace yourself for some pretty extreme content.
-This episode deals exclusively with the lives and deaths of the Ripper’s victims.
-These murders are some of the most horrendous in criminal history, and I will address the grisly details.
-I’m doing so not to sensationalize these crimes but rather because this information is necessary to understand how and why the artists profiled throughout this season have fallen under suspicion.
-Finally, this episode also touches on the topics of suicide and sexual assault.
+A few quick things before we get started: This episode deals exclusively with the lives and deaths of the Ripper’s victims.
+It’s intended as an overview for listeners who are unfamiliar with the Whitechapel murders and the biographies of the victims.
+If you’re acquainted with this material, you’re good to skip ahead to episode 2, where we meet the first unusual suspect.
+If you’re sticking around for this introduction, please be aware that these murders are some of the most horrendous in criminal history, and I will address the grisly details.
+I’m doing so not to sensationalize these crimes but rather because this information is necessary to understand why the artists profiled this season have fallen under suspicion.
+With that, let’s get to it.

-The woman in Buck’s Row was pronounced dead within the hour.
-Dr. Rees Llewelyn declared her so as soon as he saw the wounds.
-Cross and Paul had overlooked them in the darkness, but there was no missing them in the light of police lanterns: two ferocious gashes in the poor woman’s throat has nearly removed her head from her shoulders.
+Dr. Rees Llewelyn pronounced the woman dead as soon as he saw the wounds.
+Cross and Paul had overlooked them in the darkness, but there was no missing them in the light of police lanterns: two ferocious gashes in the woman’s throat has nearly removed her head from her shoulders.
 These were just the beginning.
 Later, inside the mortuary at Old Montague Street, an inspector became aware of further injuries while undressing the deceased.
 Her abdomen had been ripped open with a series of incisions, exposing her intestines, her genitals stabbed twice by the killer before he fled.

 Who was this woman, and where had she come from?
-Dressed from head to toe in mourning black, the man supposed to have been the victim’s estranged husband, William Nichols, met police inspector Frederick Aberline inside the mortuary the following day.
-After warning William that he may have trouble providing a positive identification on account of the injuries, Aberline showed him through a rear door and out into a yard where a brick shed stood.
-Inside, Aberline pulled off the lid of a plain pine coffin and waited for a response.
+One day later, dressed from head to toe in mourning black, the victim’s estranged husband, William Nichols, met police inspector Frederick Aberline inside the mortuary to identify the body.
+Aberline showed him through a rear door and into a yard where a brick shed stood.
+Inside, the policeman pulled off the lid of a plain pine coffin and waited for a response.
 William went pale when he saw what lay inside.
 The broken body before him belonged without question to the woman he had married more than two decades earlier, the woman who had borne him six children and lived alongside him for sixteen years.
 The broken body before him belonged to the woman named Mary Ann Nichols, “Polly” to her loved ones.
 This is The Art of Crime, and I’m your host, Gavin Whitehead.
 Welcome to episode 1 of The Unusual Suspects . . .

 The Whitechapel Murders